billwuqin/draft-bclp-green-terminology/draft-ietf-green-terminology.md

 is designed to consume or deliver, as specified by the manufacturer.
 It is a rated design value, not an expected operating one, and does not change during operation.
-For any supported Power State, the power drawn in that state MUST NOT exceed the Nameplate Power of the component.
+For any supported Power State, the power drawn in that state must not exceed the Nameplate Power of the component.

 Device: